 - Use the Products tab to add your in-app purchase products

-Each tab has its own style controls to adjust things like font size, shadows, and colors.
-Explore each tab and the built-in tools to bring your paywall vision to life.
+Each section has its own style controls to adjust things like font size, text alignment, and colors.
+Explore each component and the built-in tools to bring your paywall vision to life.

-For more details on our Paywalls, visit our guide on Create a Paywall.
+For more details on our Paywalls, visit our guide: Create a Paywall.

 The final step is to add your paywall to a campaign and make the campaign Live.
 Head to the Campaigns section on the main navigation and click the + Add Campaign button.

-Learn more about how to use campaigns in our guide on Create a Campaign.
+Learn more about how to use campaigns in our guide: Create a Campaign.